 9. Krill.
 Krill, a relative of the shrimp, contains some toxic potassium.
 Some health authorities recommend krill as a source of omega-3 fatty acids.
-However, anyone who uses this oil may accumulate a lot of this toxic form of potassium.
-I do not recommend krill oil for this reason alone.
+However, anyone who uses this oil may accumulate some of this toxic form of potassium.
+We do not recommend krill oil for this reason.

 10. Potassium supplements and medical drugs that contain potassium.
 Most potassium supplements are of a toxic nature.
-These include potassium chelate and potassium chloride.
+These include potassium chelate, potassium chloride and potassium citrate.

-Also, some medical drugs may contain these or other less desirable forms of potassium.
+Also, some medical drugs may contain toxic forms of potassium.